-Earth's climate is changing, ice sheets and glaciers are melting, ocean water is warming and expanding, and sea levels are rising in response.
+Ocean Protection Council and Ocean Science Trust EARTH'S CLIMATE is changing, ice sheets and glaciers are melting, ocean water is warming and expanding, and sea levels are rising in response.
 The continuing and increasing emission of greenhouse gasses, particularly carbon dioxide, from the burning of fossil fuels (i.e., coal, oil, and natural gas) are the primary drivers of a warming planet.
 The more greenhouse gasses that we emit, the warmer the atmosphere and ocean become, and the higher and more rapidly sea level will rise in response.

-The potential loss or damage to public infrastructure, health and safety, private developments, and natural habitats due to sea level rise is significant and urgent.
+The potential loss or damage to public infrastructure, health and safety, private developments, water supply, and natural habitats due to sea level rise is significant and urgent.
 Approximately 700,000 residents and \$250 billion in property across California could be exposed to the combination of storms and sea level rise-driven flooding during the 21st century.
-Importantly, adverse impacts from sea level rise are not distributed equitably among vulnerable populations.
-Sea level rise hazards will have disproportionate impacts on communities with the least capacity to adapt and may exacerbate existing environmental injustices.
+Importantly, adverse impacts from sea level rise will have disproportionate impacts on vulnerable communities and may exacerbate existing environmental and systemic injustices.
 As we better understand the influence of climate change on the melting of glaciers and ice sheets, ocean warming, and their potential impact on future sea levels and associated coastal hazard risk, the better we can predict and estimate future sea level rise and inform adaptation planning.

 As sea level rise accelerates, risks from other coastal processes are expected to increase.
 For example, rising sea levels will lead to more episodic flooding and permanent inundation of low-lying areas that are exposed to high tides, and erode important habitats such as beaches, coastal wetlands, cliffs, and dunes.
 Higher sea levels will also contribute to rising groundwater tables that will bring saltwater intrusion into freshwater aquifers, increase corrosion of underground infrastructure, mobilize subsurface contaminants, and lead to surface pooling of water.
+In particular, the low-lying Sacramento-San Joaquin Delta supplies fresh water to two-thirds of the state's population and millions of acres of farmland and is vulnerable to groundwater aquifer saltwater intrusion.